 These resources offer more information about gay men's sexual health and HIV transmission and testing:

-- CDC National Center for HIV, STD, and TB Prevention — The latest news about HIV and AIDS research, treatment and surveillance reports from the Centers fro Disease Control and Prevention.
+- Centers for Disease Control and Prevention (CDC) National Center for HIV, STD, and TB Prevention — The latest news about HIV and AIDS research, treatment, and surveillance reports.

 When it comes to safer sex, knowledge gives you the power to protect yourself and your partner.